natimerry/dhelper/README.md

 ## Limitations and problems faced
 The benchmark heavily relies on STL libraries, this causes a bottleneck scanning disks.
 It is impossible to give a 1:1 representation of how fast your disk is, instead this reports a speed of how fast an average program can Read/Write files onto your disk.

-Due to linker issues all C files had to be renamed to .cpp files.
-They are still compiled with GCC C compiler.